 More recently, she has completed all the London training programmes with Andrew Nugent-Head from the Association of Traditional Studies, and has been on three internships at their teaching clinic in Asheville, USA, learning more about the treatment of serious physical injury and internal illnesses using Chinese Medicine.
 Her write-up of her second trip was published in the RCHM Journal in 2017 and is due for publication in Switzerland and Germany in 2019.

 In 2018 Conny and Zarig joined Andrew Nugent-Head’s teaching team, assisting at his seminar programme in Zurich.
-They are planning to run a CPD course on Ah Shi treatment in London in 2019.
+They are running a CPD course on Ah Shi treatment in London in early 2019.
+Conny also runs weekly herb tasting sessions at Yi Dao Clinic for practitioners and students of Chinese herbal medicine.

 Conny is a member of the RCHM and is also on its governing board.
 She is active in the promotion of Chinese medicine with the public and in supporting recent Chinese medicine graduates to ensure a flourishing future for the profession.